rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

      select plan_table_output from table (DBMS_XPLAN.DISPLAY_AWR('fs22b3fgfh8xc'));
     DISPLAY_CURSOR

-The following image shows sample output from the `EXPLAIN PLAN` command:
+The following image shows sample output from the `EXPLAIN PLAN` command and identifies whether the query is using a full table scan or narrowing down the data by using some indexes:

 ![]({% asset_path 2019-01-18-database-performance-tuning/Picture4.png %})

-The preceding images shows whether the query is using a full table scan or narrowing down the data by using some indexes.
-ADDM reports reflect whether any performance benefit can be achieved by creating some new indexes.
+ADDM reports reflect whether you can achieve any performance benefit by creating some new indexes.
 You can also run the SQL Tuning Advisor from OEM to fine tune the queries and possibly use a better execution plan.
-Most of the times, using a better plan for problematic SQL resolves the major performance issue.
+Most of the time, using a better plan for problematic SQL resolves the major performance issue.

 ### SQL Tuning Advisor

-SQL Tuning Advisor helps analyze SQL statements and obtain performance recommendations, by using SQL authorization ID (SQLID) to analyze and suggest solutions.
+SQL Tuning Advisor helps analyze SQL statements and obtain performance recommendations by using SQL authorization ID (SQLID) to analyze and suggest solutions.
 SQL Tuning Advisor analyzes the following sources:

 - Top activity: Analyzes the top SQL statements currently active.